Authentic Guacamole Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-What You’ll Need To Make Guacamole
+What You’ll Need To Make classic Guacamole

 - Salt and Cumin: Salt enhances the overall flavors, while cumin adds a warm, earthy note.
 When seasoning your guac, taste it with the chips you’re serving as they can vary in saltiness.

-- Scallions and Garlic: Scallions bring a mild oniony crunch, and garlic contributes a subtle pungency.
+- Scallions and Garlic: Scallions bring a mild oniony crunch and garlic contributes a subtle pungency.

 - Jump to the printable recipe for precise measurements